 - Then, Set up tax, either connect your store to WordPress for automated sale tax calculation or set up tax rates manually.

 - Finally, Set up payments.
 You will have the option to choose direct bank transfers, cash on delivery, PayPal, or Credit Cards (by Stripe.)

 3. Adding New Products

-The process of adding new products is similar to uploading a new post to your WordPress blog.
-Follow the steps below to add a WooCommerce product to your eCommerce store.
+The process to embed WooCommerce products to your site is similar to uploading a new post to your WordPress blog.
+Follow the steps below to add a WooCommerce product to your WordPress eCommerce store.